-Forget about browsing in the shops of India without yielding to temptation!
-Not that I wanted to ignore the tempering influence of the elephant deity Ganesha (the symbol of wisdom, his wooden statuettes and paintings were everywhere), but the laughing Buddha was temptingly at my side.
-Besides, when I resisted buying something in Delhi, it would tempt me all the way to Agra, the last city we visited on our train tour through Rajasthan.
-India is unique in its wide selection of quality crafts, which are as diverse as the 2,000 ethnic backgrounds of its skilled artisans.
+There was only one way to deal with temptation: Give in!
+Not that I wanted to ignore the tempering influence of the elephant deity Ganesha (the symbol of wisdom, his wooden statuettes and paintings were everywhere), but the laughing Buddha seemed to agree with me.
+Besides, if I had resisted buying something in Delhi, it would tempt me all the way to Agra, the last city we visited on our train tour through Rajasthan.
+India is a unique shopping paradise, thanks to quality crafts as diverse as the 2,000 ethnic backgrounds of its skilled artisans.

 In Your Bucket Because…